 I believe front toss should look different in the preseason than in the fall.
 The primary goal in the fall is to ensure the front toss swing is identical to the tee swing.
 The main goal in the preseason is to simulate game conditions.
 Each front toss session should include hitting to all fields, especially the opposite field.

 Using targets in the cage or on the field is an effective way to train hitters to hit to all fields with power.
 I enjoy creating fun competitions between hitters during front toss sessions by awarding points for hitting these targets.
 You have to win in the cage before you can win on the field.

 What’s good for college and Major League baseball players should be good for softball players.
-Yet, I don’t think I have ever seen a high school or college softball team take traditional batting practice before games.
+Yet, I don’t think enough high school or college softball team take traditional batting practice before games.
 I also don’t believe enough coaches include batting practice in their overall hitting plans.
 Batting practice is typically the missing link in most high school and college softball programs.

 This definition of batting practice is a pitcher throwing fastballs at approximately 70% of game velocity.
 The pitcher can throw from the mound or slightly in front of it.
 Hitters benefit from this type of batting practice in several ways.

 Seeing the full pitching motion and release point in order to synchronize the swing sequence is probably the biggest benefit.
 Hitters can also achieve a better sense of timing and rhythm that is more transferable to game conditions than front toss.